wqyeo/Steganography-Tool/README.md

 ## What is this?

-A LSB Replacement Steganography and Steganalysis browser program.
+A Steganography Web Application.

-Encode a message into a `png` file, by inputting a ending key, message, and desired bits to use on RGB of the image.
+**Supported Files**

-Decode any `png` file.
-You will need to know the RGB bits used to encode, and the ending key.
+- PNG

-> ⚠️ This was hacked together in one day for a small university coursework.
-The codebase is messy and many things are hard-coded.
-You have been warned.
+- WAV

 Theres a live hosted demo [here](https://stenographic.servebeer.com/).

 > ⚠️ DO NOT upload any sensitive photos there.
 Thats kinda about it.
-Also, its hosted on a VM with really bad specifications, so some picture processing might take some time.
+Also, its hosted on a VM with really bad specifications, so processing a larger file might take some time.

 ## Development Setup